thawkin3/flashcard-demo-app/README.md

 3. Allow the user to add their own cards
 4. Fetch the card data from an external API
 5. Allow the user to mark if they knew or didn't know a card
+6. Allow the user to choose which language to see first